The Risk Spiral: The Effects of Bank Capital and Diversification on Risk Taking

 46 Pages Posted: 23 Feb 2017 Last revised: 9 Feb 2019

 Date Written: February 18, 2018

-We present a model where bank assets are a portfolio of risky debt claims and analyze equityholders' risk-taking behavior while considering the strategic interaction between debtors and creditors.
-We fnd that: (1) as the leverage of a bank increases, risk shifting by borrowers increases, even if their leverage is unchanged (zombie lending).
-(2) While the literature demonstrates that an increase in co-movement of a loan portfolio increases the bank's cost of default directly, we show that the increase prevails through a second channel: an increase in risk shifting.
+We present a model where bank assets are a portfolio of risky debt claims and analyze stockholders' risk-taking behavior while considering the strategic interaction between debtors and creditors.
+We find that: (1) as the leverage of a bank increases, risk shifting by borrowers increases, even if their leverage is unchanged (zombie lending).
+(2) While the literature demonstrates that an increase in comovement of a loan portfolio increases the bank's cost of default directly, we find that the increase prevails through a second channel: an increase in risk shifting.
 (3) Risk shifting decreases with the diversification of a loan portfolio.

 Keywords: Risk taking, Banks, Co-movements, Deposit insurance, Zombie lending